chrissyecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in economics at Princeton University.
 I am available for interviews through the American Economic Association and the European Job Market Meetings.
-Other employers can feel free to email me directly.
+Others can contact me directly via email.